 - 6 Create sustainable self-supporting operational model to sustain and scale interventions in TB and malaria.

-Innovation in TB and malaria
+Innovations in TB and Malaria

 IHF collaborates with donors and investors to share investment decisions regarding raising and deployment of USD150 million to support strategic projects and solutions aimed at eliminaion of TB and malaria.
 Contributions from varied sources can be pooled as corpus or for specific areas.